Transfusion Medicine and Cellular Therapy

 We are open from 9AM to 6PM, Monday-Friday.
 To contact us please call 212-241-0001.

-• Plasmapheresis: Therapeutic plasma exchange is indicated in treating a number of diseases and conditions in areas such as Hematology/Oncology, Hepatic Diseases, Neurology, Nephrology, Rheumatology, and Solid Organ transplant rejections.
+• Therapeutic Plasma Exchange.
+In this procedure, a patient’s plasma is removed and is replaced with either albumin 5% solution or units of donor plasma.
+It is used to treat a variety of diseases and conditions in areas such as Hematology/Oncology, Neurology, Nephrology, Rheumatology, Solid Organ transplant rejections, and others.

-• Leukapheresis: Therapeutic white cell depletion has been used to treat dramatically elevated white cell counts that can occur in acute Leukemia.
+• Leukocytapheresis.
+In this procedure, also known as Therapeutic White Cell Depletion, a patient’s excess white blood cells are removed to treat dramatically elevated white cell counts that can occur in acute leukemia crises.

-• Erythrocytapheresis: Therapeutic red cell exchange can be used to treat complications of Sickle Cell Disease, severe Babesiosis, and other conditions.
+• Erythrocytapheresis.
+Also known as Therapeutic Red Cell Exchange, this procedure can be used to treat and prevent complications of Sickle Cell Disease, treat severe Babesiosis, and for other specific conditions.

-• Peripheral Blood Stem Cell (PBSC) Collection: PBSC collection is the extraction of stem cells from peripheral blood (as opposed to bone marrow) for potential use in Hematopoietic Stem Cell transplantation.
+• Peripheral Blood Stem Cell (PBSC) Collection.
+PBSC collection is the extraction of stem cells from peripheral blood for potential use in hematopoietic stem cell transplantation and gene therapy applications.

-• Mononuclear Cell (MNC) Collection: MNC collection is the extraction of mononuclear cells and lymphocytes from peripheral blood for potential manufacture and infusion in standard of care CAR-T therapy.
+• Mononuclear Cell (MNC) Collection.
+MNC collection is the extraction of mononuclear cells and lymphocytes from peripheral blood for potential manufacture and infusion in standard-of-care CAR T-cell therapy.

 Our Apheresis Physicians are available for medical consultations.